 Note: Dates are as given in the sources; most of these are likely not to be relied upon.

-According to Waterhouse ("Images of Eighteenth Century Japan"), the first 26 prints of this Genji-series were designed by Shigenaga, and the rest by Kiyomasu II.
+According to Waterhouse ("Images of Eighteenth Century Japan", pp. 81-82), the first 26 prints of this Genji-series were designed by Shigenaga, and the rest by Kiyomasu II.

 The UMIEC notes say that only 3 images are known from this set, and that this is the only known haribako-e series by him; the views are apparently actually of Kanazawa, not Kamakura.